Yoctol/bottender/README.md

 npx bottender start --console
 ```

-This will create and run a bot which always reply "Hello World" in the console.
+It creates and runs a bot that always replies with "Hello World" in the console.

 ## Notable Features